Fresh spinach pasta is easier than you might think and the result is so delicious. Try with a simple sauce/browned butter for a tasty meal.

 - 1 egg yolk

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

 Instructions

 - If using baby spinach, place spinach in a large bowl and pour over boiling water until all is submerged, pushing leaves down as needed.
 Leave for a minute then drain and allow to drain as it cools.
-If using larger leaf spinach, put the spinach in a pan of boiling water and boil for about 2-4minutes, until wilted and soft then drain.
+If using larger leaf spinach, put the spinach in a pan of boiling water and boil for about 2-4 minutes, until wilted and soft then drain.

-- Add the flours about ½ cup at a time and pulse three or four times after each addition.
+- Add the flour about ½ cup at a time and pulse three or four times after each addition.
 Add the olive oil part way through.
 Once all added, pulse until the dough comes together, away from the sides into a ball.

 - Remove the dough to a floured surface and knead with floured hands for about 5 minutes.
 It should be soft but not sticky - if it is, add a little more all-purpose/plain flour as you knead.

 - Wrap in plastic/cling film and allow to rest at room temperature for around 30min.
 At this stage, you can keep the dough in the fridge for a day or two until ready to use.
+Then, let it rest at room temperature around 30 minutes before rolling.

 - When ready, divide the dough into 4-6 sections and cover the pieces you aren't working with with a damp cloth to save them drying out.
-Prepare some trays by dusting them with semolina flour.
+Prepare some trays by dusting them with flour or semolina flour.

 - As you work with each piece, flatten it out slightly, dust with flour then put it through your pasta roller on the widest settings a few times (3-5 about right) until smooth, dusting with flour in between if at all sticky.
-Then move up the settings rolling once or twice at each settings until you get to the thickness you would like.
-Then either use the cutter attachment or hand cut and place the ribbons onto the prepared trays in a single layer and cover with a cloth (damp if they'll be left any length of time).
+Then move up the settings rolling ideally twice at each setting (once from either end) until you get to the thickness you would like.
+On my machine, I typically roll to about '4' or maybe '5'.

-- Serve with your preferred sauce/addition eg browned butter, mascapone, pesto, roast tomato sauce.
+- Serve with your preferred sauce.

-Zoe
+Zoe says

 Hi, Just made this and I used alot more than 1 cup of flour.
 Spinach I think throws this recipe alot.
 I used 2 cup of flour due to how wet and sticky it was.
 We have a flour shortage in Istanbul right now due to Covid 19 so flour is gold to us.
 Lots of toilet paper though 🙂 Will comment later on my thoughts on actual pasta after I cook.

-Zoe
+Zoe says

 Pasta was very good but it is sticky all the way thru the process.
 I must have used 3 + cups of flour once noodles were hanging.
 My pasta did not make it to number 5 setting but it cooked beautifully.
 Thank you.

-Caroline's Cooking
+Caroline's Cooking says

 Glad to hear you enjoyed.
 Yes the spinach can make things a little tricky - you really do need to try to squeeze as much liquid out of it as possible, which can take a couple attempts, or else compensate with extra flour as you did (and know just what you mean - we're a bit short on flour here too at the moment!)

-Angelica Berrios
+Angelica Berrios says

 A pasta maker is a wonderful gift!
 Those photos make me hungry, I need to make pasta at home very soon!

-Caroline's Cooking
+Caroline's Cooking says

 I agree, it's a lovely thing to have.
 I need to make some more soon myself!

-Michelle
+Michelle says

 I love your photo of all that pretty green spinach pasta just hanging out there. 🙂 I've always wanted a pasta maker too.
 You're inspiring me to finally go get one!

-Caroline's Cooking
+Caroline's Cooking says

 Thanks, I still don't use it nearly enough but I do love having it!

-Crystal
+Crystal says

 I love fresh spinach, and I love fresh pasta.
 Therefore, even though I hate the boxed spinach pastas, I can pretty much guarantee that I'm going to love this recipe. 🙂

-Caroline's Cooking
+Caroline's Cooking says

 Fresh and boxed are quite different I think whether plain or this, so I think you'd enjoy 🙂

-Shanna Jones
+Shanna Jones says

 Nothing comes close to homemade pasta and after years and years of wanting to make my own - I'm still second guessing myself.
 You definitely made it look easy enough.
 Looks delicious!

-Caroline's Cooking
+Caroline's Cooking says

 I agree homemade is definitely so much better, and it is easier than you might think.
 It's worth trying this spinach version too!

-Katie Crenshaw | A Fork's Tale
+Katie Crenshaw | A Fork's Tale says

 This recipe looks so lovely.
 The combination of pasta and spinach is scrumptious.
 I could eat the whole batch.
 I guess I need to order a pasta maker also!

-Caroline's Cooking
+Caroline's Cooking says

 Thanks, fresh pasta really is that much better, I think, and I love sneaking in some veg.

-Hadia
+Hadia says

 Caroline, nothing equates to homemade pasta!
 Your fresh spinach pasta looks so good!Pinning!

-Caroline's Cooking
+Caroline's Cooking says

 So true, Hadia, it does taste SO much better!
 Thanks for dropping by and sharing.